jptrainor/js_bridge/README.md

 ## Getting Started

 There is not much documentation yet, but it is fairly simple to use.
 Your best bet is to use the tests as an example.
 Start by looking at test/js_bridge_test.dart.
-Looking in test/js_bridge_test.dart at the bridge_test() method and see how the dart functions are registered against a named context (think of that as a simple namespace).
+Look in test/js_bridge_test.dart at the bridge_test() method and see how the dart functions are registered against a named context (think of that as a simple namespace with an error zone).
 Next look at  test/js_bridge_test.js.
 Look at the jsBridgeTest() javascipt function to see how the registered dart functions are called from javascript.

 ## Performance